Is it legal to prohibit my employees from working a second job, or fire them for doing so?

-For example, clearly an employee can be prohibited from working on their second job during the hours in which they have agreed to work for you.
+For example, an employee can be prohibited from working on their second job during the hours in which they have agreed to work for you.
 Employees might also encounter problems if they allow their second job to drain their energy to the point that their work for you suffers.
 Employees can be limited from working for a competitor, stealing your clients, or starting their own business in direct competition with yours.
-This may be the case both while they are employed by you, and sometimes after their employment ends.
+This may be the case both while they are employed by you, or even after their employment ends.

 Doing any of these things may be considered just cause to discipline or fire the employee under even the most restrictive employment situations, such as unionized jobs.
-Note that in such situations, unless the employee's conduct is particularly egregious, you may be required to provide them with an Employee Warning Letter and a chance to correct their misconduct before firing them.
+Note that in these situations, unless the employee's conduct is particularly egregious, you may be required to provide them with an Employee Warning Letter and a chance to correct their misconduct before firing them.

 Every state except Montana is considered an at-will employment state, though most states have at least one form of exemption to at-will employment laws.
 These exemptions are generally grouped into three broad categories: